MARKETNG 2010 - Marketing Strategy

 1. Biweekly quiz (x5) 25%

 Every two weeks a quiz will be posted on Canvas containing 10 multiple choice questions to be completed in 15 minutes.
-The questions will relate to the topic and lecture material from the previous 2 weeks.
+The questions will relate to the topic and lecture material from the previous 2 weeks (this can also include questions relating to the simnulation itself).
 The quiz will be available online from the Friday until the Sunday night.
 Failure to complete the quiz in the time period will result in a zero grade for that quiz.
 A medical certificate must be provided if a quiz is missed due to health reasons.

 2. Marketing Plan (10%): Each company will produce a strategic marketing plan that will form